How does a sales funnel work?

 • Friction points: At what exact point do they abandon the process?
 What is failing there?

-Breaking down the sales funnel stages
+Breaking down the stages of the sales funnel

 Stage 1: Attraction (TOFU - Top of the Funnel)